bigred76002/destiny-notes/Vow-of-the-Disciple.md

  There you go!
 That's the first five!

+ :warning: **!!!IMPORTANT!!!** :warning:
+ This section has changed!

 #### Raid Section
-You will want to get a first encounter CP for this!
+First encounter CP's no longer work for this!
 Right before the first encounter you will run into a room that has all of the raid's symbols.
-You will see this on the Preservation mission as well, but only able to do it once per run.
-It's far easier to backtrack from a first encounter CP.
+You will see this on the Preservation mission as well, and will only be able to do it once per run.

 * On the right side of the room there are windows with bars in them, one of them will not.
      * Jump through this one.
  * In this next room you will find four sets of three symbols and an action to Reset the room.
-      * All you need are the middle two sets!
+      * You now need all four symbols!
-      * It will start at the top with "Guardian" then "Enter/Commune" and then the symbol you need to interact with.
+      * It will start at the top with "Guardian" then "Enter/Commune/Kill" and then the symbol you need to interact with.
       * These symbols follow the standard designations as seen in the second encounter guide and as below.
- * To "Enter" a symbol, use a melee attack on the corresponding symbol in the room.
+ * To "Enter" a symbol you will stand in front of it.
+ * To "Kill" a symbol you will need to shoot it.
  * To "Commune" with a symbol simply interact with it.
- * These must be done at the same time and the "Commune" interaction takes approximately two seconds.
+ * The Kill and Commune must be done at the same time and the "Commune" interaction takes approximately two seconds.
 We did a three second countdown and the person "Communing" simply started the interaction on "two."

  Just that simple!
-Start the first encounter, wipe, and repeat this until you have the remaining five.

  #### Symbol Room Map